 After a long day of snorkeling at Beach Bay, you might want to grab a cool, refreshing drink at Bar Jack or Tiki Beach.

 To reach the snorkeling on Grand Cayman Island by air, you will fly into the Owen Roberts International Airport (GCM).
+There are regular flights from Houston, Dallas and Miami.
 Once on Grand Cayman Island, the snorkeling dive sites are easily accessed by renting either a scooter or jeep, both of which are common means of transportation on the island.
 There is also a public bus that covers most regions of the island.
 When departing the Cayman Islands, there is a departure tax of $37.50USD.
 This tax may be included in the airline ticket, but you will want to verify in advance.

-Overall, Beach Bay is the 18th most popular snorkel dive spot of all 19 snorkeling dives in Grand Cayman.
+Overall, Beach Bay is the 18th most popular snorkel dive spot of all 25 snorkeling dives in Grand Cayman.